joseasoler/tradergen/README.md

 [Expanded Prosthetics and Organ Engineering - Forked](https://steamcommunity.com/sharedfiles/filedetails/?id=1949064302):

 Traders with the bionics specialization may rarely have MA-AI chips in stock.

+Traders with the organs specialization may have optimizing nanobots and instinct optimizing nanobots in stock.

 [Forsakens](https://steamcommunity.com/sharedfiles/filedetails/?id=1728999127):